Placewith5s/Image-Generator/README.md

 # Image-Generator

-Warning ⚠️
+## Warning ⚠️
-This project is by no means secure, since it's only on the frontend!
+This project is by no means secure, since it's only on the frontend! (excluding the CDN used)

 ## Requirements:
-OpenAI Platform Secret API key
+Secret API key (OpenAI Platform)